-Here’s a sample resume we recently produced for an insurance sales executive in Singapore.
+Here’s a sample resume we recently produced for a financial advisor or insurance sales executive in Singapore.

 INSURANCE SALES PROFESSIONAL